 Generally, I’m looking for books that capture the pure joy, pain and wonder of growing up.
-Being a child or a teenager is a unique time in life when you’re discovering the world around you and who you are for the first time, and being able to capture that spirit on the page is a special and rare talent.
-I believe the books you read at that age help shape you as a person and can stick with you for a lifetime.
-For that reason, it’s imperative for me that the books I represent don’t talk down to children and young adults.
+Being a child or a teenager is a unique time in life when you’re discovering the world around you and who you are for the first time, and I’m looking for stories that capture that spirit on the page and will stay with readers for a lifetime.

 I would love a fantasy middle-grade like The Storm Keeper’s Island, packed with atmosphere, adventure and distinctive magic.
 I adore gothic, spooky middle-grade, and am drawn to contemporary middle-grade centred around family or friendship, or books like Wonder, that tackle an issue in an accessible, uplifting way.
 More broadly, I like middle-grade books that feel like modern classics.

 I’m a fan of sci-fi, although it has to have a strong hook.
-I gravitate towards books set in our world with a speculative twist – basically, I am here for any YA novel that feels like it could be an episode of Black Mirror.
+Basically, I am here for any YA novel that feels like it could be an episode of Black Mirror.
 In fantasy, I tend to veer toward the more gothic and fairytale-esque.
 I also enjoy fantasy in a historical setting.
-I don’t believe dystopia is dead as it’s one of my favourite genres, although as it’s a crowded market, it has to stand out.
-As a rule I’m always interested when SFF is used as a vehicle to comment on the real world.
+I don’t believe dystopia is dead as it’s one of my favourite genres, although as it’s a crowded market it has to stand out.
+Across all SFF, I gravitate towards books set in our world with a twist, and as a rule I’m always interested when a concept is used as a vehicle to comment on the real world.